Everything you need to know about RAVEN: how the serverless mesh works, encryption details, and offline behaviour.

 we shipped.

-sender exposure: no IP storage, no contact graph, no analytics SDK on the server.
+storage, no contact graph, and no analytics anywhere in the relay path.

 Today: per-group symmetric AES-256 keys with key rotation when a